iblazhko/docker-dotnetcore-demo/README.md

     dotnet publish .\DockerDotNetCore.sln

-You may add a build scripts in the `build` folder to automate the steps above, this repository uses [FAKE](http://fsharp.github.io/FAKE/ "FAKE") build script.
+You may add a build scripts in the `build` folder to automate the steps above, this project uses [FAKE](http://fsharp.github.io/FAKE/ "FAKE") build script.

 See tag [Step_01](https://github.com/iblazhko/docker-dotnetcore-demo/releases/tag/Step_01 "Step_01") in this repository for reference implementation.